cyberbotics/webots-doc/guide/web-streaming.md

 ### How to stream a Webots Simulation

 Start Webots with the streaming server using the `--stream` option.
-Please refer to this [documentation](starting-webots.md#command-line-arguments) to know the sub-options.
+Please refer to the [command line documentation](starting-webots.md#command-line-arguments) for details about the sub-options.

 Open the streaming viewer page in your Web browser: